volusion/element/content/how-to/data-third-party-services.md

 ---
 title: 'Fetch Data from Third-Party Services'
 metaTitle: 'Fetch Data from Third-Party Services'
-metaDescription: 'Sometimes we need our blocks to consume third-party data, such as a blog API.
-In this how-to, we will see how to achieve just that.'
+metaDescription: 'This how-to guide will walk through getting Element blocks to consume third-party data, such as a blog API.'
 ---

 Sometimes we need our blocks to consume third-party data, such as a blog API.
 In this how-to, we will see how to achieve just that.